cerfcast/accurecny/website/index.markdown

 #### The Data Dictionary

+This data dictionary applies to all data and log files generated _after_ 2025-01-19.

+The data now contain information about the status of Accurate ECN deployment for _all_ the hosts serving each of the popular websites.
+Earlier versions of the data contained information about the status of Accurate ECN deployment for only _one_ of the hosts serving each of the popular websites.

+As a result, the data files _may_ contain multiple rows for the same host in the case where a query for the domain name returned multiple `A` (or `AAAA`) resource records in the answers.

+Otherwise, there is no change to the meaning of the individual fields in each row of the results.

+##### The Data Dictionary - Discussion

+The tool was updated to capture information about the status of Accurate ECN support for _all_ the hosts because of inconsistent results between different data collections.

+In particular, on [January 13, 2025](https://accurecny-data.pages.dev/), 3 sites appeared to support Accurate ECN in TCP: cisco.com, rubiconproject.com, and yximgs.com.
+However, in the data set from [December 30, 2024](https://accurecny-data.pages.dev/), 4 such sites seemed to support Accurate ECN in TCP.
+The discrepancy could be explained by the "regressing" site's use of distributed architecture where some of their hosting providers support Accurate ECN and others do not.
+Now that _all_ hosts are checked, such regressions should be more transparent.

+#### The (Deprecated) Data Dictionary

 This data dictionary applies to all data and log files generated _after_ 2024-10-01.

 Each of the data files is formatted as a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file.
 Each row in the file contains data on the status of Accurate ECN support for one of the top 500 most popular sites on the Internet.